NWatches/google_homepage/README.md

 # google_homepage
-Recreation of the Google homepage to practice HTML, CSS, and JS.
+Recreation of the Google homepage to practice HTML and CSS.